nylas-samples/nylas-api-mcp/README.md

-# Nylas API MCP Server
+# Nylas API MCP Server (Experimental)

+> **Note**: This project is experimental and is intended as an exploration of using the Model Context Protocol (MCP) as a guide for Nylas API integrations.
+It is not official and should be used for learning and experimentation purposes only.

 This project implements a Model Context Protocol (MCP) server for the Nylas API.
-It provides comprehensive resources, tools, and prompts to help developers integrate with the Nylas API for email, calendar, and contacts functionality.
+It provides resources, tools, and prompts to help developers learn about and integrate with the Nylas API for email, calendar, and contacts functionality.

 ## What is MCP?